CyberShadow/btdu/README.md

   btdu shows explanations for hierarchy objects and common errors, which can help understand how btrfs uses disk space.
 The `--expert` mode enables the collection and display of [additional size metrics](CONCEPTS.md#size-metrics), providing more insight into the allocation of objects with non-trivial sharing.
 [Logical and physical sampling modes](CONCEPTS.md#logical-vs-physical-space) can help understand RAID space usage, especially when using multiple profiles.

+- **Track disk usage changes over time**

+  Using `--compare`, btdu can compare current disk usage against a previously exported baseline, showing what has grown or shrunk.
+This helps identify active space consumers (files or directories that are *accumulating* data) rather than just showing what currently uses the most space.
+Useful for finding runaway logs, growing caches, or verifying that cleanup operations had the intended effect.

 Installation
 ------------